SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 [1] 82.8 87.2 90.9
 ```

-Thus the Bayesian posterior distribution of the spam/nasty probability has a median of
+Thus the Bayesian posterior Beta distribution gives us an estimate of the probability of
-87.2% (95% CL: 82.8% &ndash; 90.9%).
+the spam/nastygram probability: median 87.2% (95% CL: 82.8% &ndash; 90.9%).

 (I should probably write a script to do all that.
 And another to collect all the page view
 counts into a table.)